AnujPokhrel/MMAD/README.md

 ![CombinedTrajectories](./CombinedTrajectories.png)

-*Above: The DOM planner predicts airborne kinodynamics for controlled in-air attitude correction (top: DOM planner, bottom: open-loop baseline).*
+*DOM enables accurate and timely in-air maneuvers for safe vehicle landings during high-speed off-road navigation.
+Top: DOM Planner prepares the vehicle for flat landing.
+Bottom: Without DOM, improper in-air attitude results in failure.*

 ---

 ## 🧠 Overview

-**DOM (Dynamics-Optimized Maneuvering)** enables off-road wheeled robots to perform stable **in-air maneuvers** by predicting 6-DoF rotational evolution during flight.
+When pushing the speed limit for aggressive off-road navigation on uneven terrain, vehicles inevitably become airborne.
+**DOM (Dynamics-Optimized Maneuvering)** is a motion planning framework that enables **precise in-air vehicle control** using only throttle and steering commands.
-It combines a learned neural kinodynamic model with a physics-informed planner that anticipates roll-pitch-yaw evolution and actively corrects mid-air attitude to ensure a safe landing.
+It combines a **hybrid kinodynamic model (PHLI: PHysics and Learning-based model for In-air vehicle maneuver)** with a **fixed-horizon sampling-based motion planner (Dom Planner)** to achieve safe and timely landing poses within short airborne durations.

+DOM is the first approach to demonstrate that **existing ground vehicle controls** can be repurposed to achieve accurate in-air attitude correction, ensuring stable landings and preventing mission failures caused by mid-air instabilities.

 ---

-## 📦 Requirements
+## 📦 Installation

 Clone the repository and install the dependencies: